Cyfrin/Updraft/courses/advanced-foundry/4-cross-chain-rebase-token/6-finish-rebase-token-contract/+page.md

 ```
 And then, the final thing that we need to do is we actually need to transfer the tokens, so, we can do return super.transfer, to the recipient, the amount of tokens.
 This will call the transfer function on the smart contract that we are inheriting and transfer here does return, so, it'll return true if this doesn't revert.
 So, there we have it.
 We now have our transfer function.
 Let's just add in a little bit of quick natspec, add notice transfer tokens from one user to another.
 Param, the recipient, the user to transfer the tokens to, the amount of tokens to transfer, returns true if the transfer was successful.

 Now, finally we need to add our transferFrom.
 So, we've got a function called transferFrom and this is going to work very similarly.
 So, we should be able to go do this pretty quick.
 We've got an address which is the sender.
 We have another address which is the recipient, and then we have the uint256 amount again.
-This is also going to be public override, returns, and then we want to do exactly the same thing.
+This is also going to be public override returns, and then we want to do exactly the same thing.
 So, we want to mint the accrued interest for the sender, mint the accrued interest for the recipient, we want to check if the amount is
 ```javascript
 if (amount == type(uint256).max) {
   amount = balanceof(sender);